WanderSafe — LGBTQ+ Travel Safety

 Japan's legal gender change still requires surgery under current law, making Tokyo a complex environment of high social visibility but limited legal protection

-Japan requires gender reassignment surgery and sterilization for legal gender marker changes — a 2024 Supreme Court ruling softened but did not eliminate these requirements.
+Japan's GID law historically required surgery and sterilization for legal gender marker changes — the Supreme Court struck down the sterilization requirement in October 2023, and a 2024 Hiroshima High Court ruling held the remaining appearance requirement can be met without surgery, though the statute has not yet been amended.
 Trans women navigating Japanese bureaucracy or healthcare will encounter these barriers; international travelers are generally not directly affected by domestic registration law.
 Pride House Tokyo Legacy serves as an LGBTQ+ resource center and can help navigate local support.
 In daily life, trans women report that Tokyo's urban culture tends toward non-confrontation — harassment is uncommon in tourist and queer areas but can occur in more conservative settings.
 Carry all documentation for any hormones or medications when entering Japan.

 Trans Men